schollii/pypubsub/docs/about.rst

 Acknowledgements
 ----------------

-Thanks to SourceForge.net for hosting the project until September 2016.
+Thanks to

-Thanks to Github.com for hosting the project from October 2016.
+- github.com for hosting the project since 2016
+- SourceForge.net for having hosted the original PyPubSub project when it was first moved out of wxPython, until 2016
-Thanks to Robb Shecter for having given me the chance to take over this project from him many years ago (ca 2004!).
+- Robb Shechter for having given me the chance to take over this project from him many years ago (ca. 2004)
-Thanks to all those users of PyPubSub who ask questions, make suggestions, point out bugs, etc.
+- All those users of PyPubSub who ask questions, make suggestions, point out bugs, etc.

 PyPubSub Users